Stay informed

 September 29, 2023

-Mploy is very happy with the arrival of master Chelsea Huygen .
-She has joined the office in Hasselt since September 1, where she will focus in particular on dismissal law and social criminal law.
+Mploy is delighted to welcome Chelsea Huygen.
+She joined the Hasselt office on September 1st, where she will focus specifically on dismissal law and social criminal law.

 Rush Hour HR – festive edition on October 17, 2023

-For this anniversary edition we would like to deviate from the standard format.
-We present hot topical topics with 3 renowned guest speakers.
+For this anniversary edition, we're taking a break from the standard format.
+We'll be featuring hot topics with three renowned guest speakers.

-As a labor economist, Prof. Stijn Baert knows how to support his insights with figures.
-He will show us what the labor market will be like in 2023 and how you can tailor your recruitment policy accordingly.
+As a labor economist, Prof. Stijn Baert backs up his insights with data.
+He will show us how the labor market will work in 2023 and how you can tailor your recruitment policy accordingly.

-Robrecht Hendrickx will explain in a very passionate manner why we must take seriously the importance of meaning in today's professional existence and where the demand for 'valuable' jobs comes from.
+Robrecht Hendrickx will passionately explain why we should take the importance of meaning in today's professional lives seriously and where the demand for "value-added" jobs comes from.

 Where absenteeism policy often ends up in a legal approach, Bart Teuwen will share his expertise on how things can be done differently.

-More information and the option to register can be found here .
+More information and the possibility to register can be found here.

-Legislation – return to work premium of 1000 euros per employee
+Legislation – work resumption bonus of 1000 euros per employee

-The progressive return to work means that an employee who was previously completely incapacitated for work due to illness or accident, partially returns to work by performing adapted (part-time) or other (lighter) work.
-This requires the permission of the health insurance fund's advisory physician.
-During this period of progressive return to work, the employee partly receives a sickness benefit from the health insurance fund and partly a salary.
+Progressive return to work means that an employee who was previously fully incapacitated due to illness or accident partially returns to work, performing modified (part-time) or other (lighter) work.
+This requires the permission of the health insurance fund's medical advisor.
+During this period of progressive return to work, the employee receives part sickness benefit from the health insurance fund and part wages.

-In practice, it has been established that employers are not always inclined to allow or organize such a partial return to work.
+In practice, it is found that employers are not always inclined to allow or organise such a partial return to work.

 The period of incapacity for work must have lasted at least one year.
 The employee must have performed the activity permitted by the health insurance fund for at least three months.

-As is often the case: if you ask for nothing, you get nothing.
+As is often the case, if you don't ask, you get nothing.
 The employer must submit an application.
-This application can be submitted at the earliest after three months of authorized activity by the employee and at the latest within two years after the third month of authorized activity.
+This application can be submitted no sooner than after three months of permitted activity by the employee, and no later than two years after the third month of permitted activity.

-Source: Royal Decree of 17 July 2023 establishing the conditions for granting the return to work premium charged to the benefit insurance, Belgian Official Gazette 31 July 2023.
+Source: Royal Decree of 17 July 2023 establishing the conditions for awarding the return-to-work bonus charged to the benefits insurance, Belgian Official Gazette of 31 July 2023.

 Dirk Heylen, lawyer